darlacameron/intro-to-d3-nicar-2020/README.md

 ### Graphic technology decision making process

 The first step when we take on a new project is deciding what technology to use.
-This process can vary a bit depending on your team size, project scope and deadline (Darla's team has just four people, but John's team has close to 30!).
-Here's a list of publication options from simple to complex to help you figure out what to develop.
+This process can vary a bit depending on your team size, project scope and deadline (Darla’s team has just four people, but John’s team has close to 30!).
+Here’s a list of publication options from simple to complex to help you figure out what to develop.

 Any of the following may be the right choice for you depending on your CMS, development skills and what serves the story best.
 BUT they can all make use of D3!